jleahred/dynparser/README.md

 ## Modifications

     0.1.0   First version

     0.2.0   Fixed some errors
-            Rules code for peg parsing generated automatically from peg 0.3.0   passthrow method on AST
+            Rules code for peg parsing generated automatically from peg

+    0.3.0   Passthrow method on AST

+    0.4.0   Literals with escape (optional)
+            Error constructor on peg grammar
+            Flattening the AST

 ## TODO

-- add errors to grammar

 - apply tail recursion parsing rule
 - Move to an external crate IVector
 - macro for eof
-- rules path on errors configurable (due to performance)
-  - check. is it interesting to detail branches on or?
-- eof

 ## Basic example